Amdek: 1977–1986

 With the rise of the microcomputer in the late 1970s, Sugiura wanted to enter the industry but lacked the personal experience with computers and knowledge of electrical engineering.
 He contacted Ted McCracken, a friend and professor of computer science at the University of Missouri who had met Sugiura at a foreclosure of another electronics company, for whom Sugiura was a creditor of the company and McCracken was an actuary at the bank handling liquidation proceedings.
-McCracken was the first dealer of computers in the state of Missouri to import Apple II microcomputer.
+McCracken was the first dealer of computers in the state of Missouri to import the Apple II microcomputer.
 As the two began talking about computers during the year, Sugiura became aware of the lack of aftermarket monitors for these early microcomputers.
 In 1977 or 1978, Sugiura traveled to Taiwan and found a model of computer terminal with a monochrome cathode-ray tube he liked; meanwhile McCracken observed an executive of Apple Computer demonstrate the Apple II at a computer show.
 The two discussed their findings, McCracken suggesting that Sugiura repurpose the terminal as a monochrome composite monitor for the Apple II, to be shown at a future computer show.
 At a summer 1978 computer show in Texas, Sugiura spent $375 for his half of a booth shared by another person.
 Despite having only one sample unit on display at the end of his half of the booth's table, the Amdek monitor garnered significant interest by the showgoers.
 Later in 1978, Sugiura ordered 500 units from the supplier of the data terminal—units which comprised shells of the terminal including the tube but without the circuitry for the data terminal—and sold each for $129, $50 less than the only other aftermarket computer monitor available.
-By 1981, the company was selling between 2,000 to 3,000 monochrome monitors per month.
+By 1981, the company was selling between 2,000 and 3,000 monochrome monitors per month.

 In 1981, Amdek released their first color computer monitor, based on a chassis manufactured by Hitachi and an adapter circuit board designed by McCracken allowing it to be used with the Apple II.
 Although at $1,000 it was considerably more expensive than the company's other offerings, it proved immensely popular among buyers of the IBM Personal Computer, as for the first year and a half of the PC's existence, IBM provided no color monitor option.
 Amdek sold over 600,000 units of the color monitor by 1984.